 The biggest issue that you might encounter is an allergic reaction.
 Then again, this depends on your skin sensitivity.
 Some patients have experienced issues such as itchiness, redness, as well as inflammation.
 Luckily for you, there is a way to reduce risk.
 Before you start using tea tree oil for toenail fungus, you should do a skin patch test.

-Basically, you start by diluting the oil by adding 12 drops of carrier oil for every drop or two of tea tree oil.
-After that, you should apply a minimal amount of tea tree oil on your forearm.
+Basically, you start by diluting the oil by adding 12 drops of carrier oil for every drop or two of this organic oil.
+After that, you should apply a minimal amount of the substance on your forearm.
 Wait for a day.
 If there is no irritation on that particular spot, it is probably safe to use it.

 Women who are pregnant or breastfeeding should be extra careful due to increased sensitivity.
 If you belong to one of these two groups, you should definitely consult your GP beforehand.